-The third option is to get a Roof Terrace Tour with panoramic views over Palermo if you’re willing to pay a fee of 20 euros.
+Another option is to get a Roof Terrace Tour to see panoramic views over Palermo if you’re willing to pay a fee of 20 euros.

 Constructed and renovated over hundreds of years under the rule of different nations, Palermo Cathedral has a unique appearance with elements from Arabic, Western and Byzantine origin.

-While this 12th-century landmark is truly impressive on the outside, the interior of the cathedral is not quite as exciting but still worth a visit, especially since it’s free.
+While the cathedral is truly impressive on the outside, the interior is not quite as exciting but still worth a visit, especially since it’s free.
 However, keep in mind that your shoulders and knees should be covered before you enter or they’ll make you wear a horrible paper poncho!

 To access the treasury, the roof terrace, and the tombs of royals and emperors, you’ll need to purchase a ticket for 10 euros.

-Don’t miss out on all the amazing street food Palermo has to offer.
-The three most famous items which you can easily find all over the city are arancini, granita and cannoli.
+Even if you just have one day in Palermo, make sure you don’t miss out on all the amazing street food the city has to offer.
+Three of the most famous items which you can easily find all over the city are arancini, granita and cannoli.

 Arancini (or arancino in singular), is a deep-fried ball of rice with a savory filling like cheese or ham in the middle.
 Golden and crunchy on the outside while soft and moist on the inside, these balls of goodness cost just around 1 euro and will keep you full for a while.

 Moving on to sweet stuff, cannoli (or cannolo in singular) is the queen of pastries in Sicily.
 Not only do they look adorable, but these crispy pastry rolls with creamy sweet ricotta filling will also send your taste buds to heaven!